 Scope: Monitor the Design-Builder's Project Quality Management System performance.
 Monitor the Design-Builder's on-site and off-site construction activities, including Quality Assurance and Quality Control inspections and testing.
 Monitor the Design-Builder's independent audits, internal and external audits, and participate in the Design-Builder's audits as an observer.
 Conduct Quality Management System and site surveillance audits.
 Monitor the Design-Builder's Nonconformity Tracking System, Nonconformity Reports, including Corrective Actions, and Opportunity for Improvement Log.
 Review the Design-Builder's quality documentation, including inspection and test plans, correlated check-sheets, other quality plans, and work method statements.
 Lead internal quality meetings and attend quality-related Project team and Design-Builder meetings.
-Monitor the Design-Builder's quality control and quality assurance activities.
-Review Design-Builder's turnover documentation.
+Monitor the Design-Builder's turnover documentation.
 Monthly Highlights: Reviewed the Design-Builder's quality documentation, including various quality plans and procedures, materials documentation, third-party reports, and correlated quality items in work method statements for upcoming work.
-Reviewed City of Richmond drainage quality package including the Inspection and Test Plan and checklists.
+Reviewed the City of Richmond drainage quality package including the Inspection and Test Plan and checklists.

-- Continued quality monitoring of the Mechanically Stabilized Earth (MSE) wall construction. - Continued quality monitoring of the construction of the Phase 1 overpass, including overpass parapets, east and west approach subbase and base placement, embankment construction, and asphalt paving activities. - The Design-Builder issued three (3) new Non-Conformity Reports (NCRs) this month related to construction and one (1) related to quality management.
-To date, there have been a total of 47 NCRs reported by the Design-Builder (ten (10) open and 37 closed).
-The Province issued one (1) NCR this month.
-To date, there have been eight (8) NCRs issued by the Province (two (2) open and six (6) closed).

-- Continue to review of the Design-Builder's quality documentation (i.e., inspection and testing plans and checklists) for upcoming work. - Continue to review quality turnover packages. - Monitor and conduct surveillance and audits of the Design-Builder's site and off-site activities. - Monitor the Design-Builder's schedule of internal and external audits, including audit reports, and participate in audits as an observer. - Monitor the Design-Builder's Non-Conformity Report tracking system, Non-Conformity Reports, and Opportunities for Improvement Log.
+Continued quality monitoring of the embankment construction and drainage works.
+The Design-Builder issued three (3) new Non-Conformity Reports (NCRs) this month related to construction and one (1) related to traffic management.
+To date, there have been a total of 51 NCRs reported by the Design-Builder (eight (8) open and 43 closed).
+The Province issued zero (0) NCRs this month.
+To date, there have been eight (8) NCRs issued by the Province (zero (0) open and eight (8) closed).
+Three Month Lookahead: Continue to review of the Design-Builder's quality documentation (i.e., inspection and testing plans and checklists) for upcoming work.
+Continue to review quality turnover packages as they are submitted by the Design-Builder.
+Monitor and conduct site surveillance of construction activities.
+Conduct audits of the Design-Builder's site and off-site activities, including stone column installation and piling.
+Monitor the Design-Builder's schedule of internal and external audits, including audit reports, and participate in audits as an observer.
+Monitor the Design-Builder's Non-Conformity Report tracking system, Non-Conformity Reports, and Opportunities for Improvement Log.